kaseyho/Launchpad/docs/architecture.md

 ## WebMCP boundary

-The 17 tools register from the top-level client page through `document.modelContext.registerTool`. `research_and_ideate` mirrors the product’s complete autonomous run; the other 16 expose its underlying state and operations.
+The 17 tools register from the top-level client page through `document.modelContext.registerTool`. `research_and_ideate` mirrors the product’s complete autonomous run, including the server-side AI/web-search request; the other 16 expose its underlying state and operations.
+WebMCP is the control plane, not a second research implementation.
 Each tool:

 - has a narrow JSON schema with `additionalProperties: false`;
 - operates only on the active anonymous workspace;